JBroks/unicornattractor_issue_tracker/README.md

 - adding information on how many views each ticket or forum thread has;

+- adding function that will resize profile photos to avoid issues with images when displayed inside of cards, navbar and profile page;

+- adding more charts and statistics that would show how tickets are resolved over time (week, month, year);

 - contact us form or report to admin functionality;

 - notifications for users so they know e.g. if the feature they supported is being developed;